 DyeRecycle has developed a technology that enables the reuse and recycling of dyes directly from textile waste for use in the dyeing of new fabrics.
 A patented solvent is used allowing for reduced chemical, water and energy usage, and the decoloured fabric/fibres can feed into recycling processes allowing new end of use streams.
-Founded in 2020
+Founded in 2020 (UK).

 Refiberd offer an integrated automated sorting and chemical recycling technology to deal with blended post-consumer textile waste.
 By utilising a combination of spectroscopy, machine learning and image processing for sorting and custom cellulose dissolution for chemical recycling, Refiberd’s technology can reduce material waste to landfill and lower CO2 emissions.
-Founded in 2020.
+Founded in 2020 (US).

 Modern Synthesis has developed a high performance petrochemical and latex free bacterial cellulose based composite to replace conventional Polyurethane and conventional leather.
 Their patent-pending ‘microbial weaving’ process employs bacteria to a cellulose-based composite material that is naturally biodegradable or closed-loop recyclable, with reduced emissions compared to PU leather.
-Founded in 2019
+Founded in 2019 (UK).

 Ever Dye has developed a novel dyeing process with biobased pigments including a proprietary pretreatment, that allows for dyeing at room temperature on cellulosic yarn and fabric.
 The process utilises less energy than conventional dyeing and no use of petro-chemicals, and is also faster than traditional methods.
 Founded in 2021.